dwalend/blog/_posts/2015-02-28-Enron-Thing.md

 comments: True
 ---

 The tests in my [graph algorithm library](https://github.com/dwalend/ScalaGraphMinimizer) up to now have all used randomly connected graphs -- graphs with some random edges connecting nodes.
 To test Brandes' betweenness algorithm and (soon) the Louvain method I wanted some graph from nature.
-The Louvain method would be particularly bad at random graphs, and betweenness doesn't make a lot of sense.
+The Louvain method would be particularly bad at random graphs.

 At ActivateNetworks we did a lot of work with social graphs; I implemented Brandes' algorithm while there.
 Social graphs are less random because [people form communities of about 150 members, Dunbar's number](http://en.wikipedia.org/wiki/Dunbar%27s_number), and most people have active relationships with 12 people or less, mostly in that group of 150.
 I couldn't share our customers' data, so I pulled in part of the [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) to use for tests, which I turned into a [still-very-hacky github project](https://github.com/dwalend/EnronMetaData).